-2. Verify that the results include: Operation already in progress
+2. Verify that the results include: "Operation already in progress" or "service already loaded"

 Perform the following to ensure the system is configured as prescribed:

 2. There should be no response

 In some use cases organizations may not want Location Services running in those cases "unload" rather than "load" is the appropriate command sudo launchctl unload /System/Library/LaunchDaemons/com.apple.locationd.plist